-The clustering results are depicted in Fig.~\ref{fig:dendrograms_comparison}.
-The distance matrices for the four edge densities can be found in the \ref{appendix:dnet_distances}.
-Our results show that, for all the four edge densities, all the PDF-based distance functions (Table \ref{tab:measures}) except the mutual information form one cluster (blue dotted lines in Fig.~\ref{fig:dendrograms_comparison}).
-It indicates that all of them generate similar networks independently of $p$.
-In the literature, the great majority of works constructs climate networks using the Pearson correlation with or without lag while a minority use mutual information (MI) \citep{tsonis04,tsonis08,donges09,guez14,jingfang17}.
-According to our result, these three measures generate similar networks (red dotted lines in Fig.~\ref{fig:dendrograms_comparison}), which confirms previous results \citep{donges09}.
-We also verified that the Pearson correlation and cross-correlation generate similar networks.
-It suggests that the previous studies in the literature using both measures are compatible and that the lag does not interfere in the topology.
+The obtained clustering results are shown in Fig.~\ref{fig:dendrograms_comparison}.
+The distance matrices for the four edge densities can be found in Appendix~\ref{appendix:dnet_distances} (Fig.~\ref{fig:net_dists}).
+Our results suggest that, for all four edge densities, all PDF-based distance functions (Tab.~\ref{tab:measures}) except the mutual information form one cluster (blue dotted lines in Fig.~\ref{fig:dendrograms_comparison}).
+This indicates that all of them generate similar networks independent of $p$.
+In the literature, a large number of studies has constructed functional climate networks using Pearson correlation with or without lag, while a minority has used mutual information (MI) \cite{donges09,jingfang17,tsonis04,guez14,tsonis08}.
+According to our results, these three approaches generate similar networks (red dotted lines in Fig.~\ref{fig:dendrograms_comparison}), which confirms previous results \cite{donges09,Radebach2013}.
+We also find that the Pearson correlation and cross-correlation generate similar networks, which suggests that previous studies using both measures are compatible and that the lag does not markedly affect the network topology.

-Fig.~\ref{fig:dendrograms_comparison} also presents a comparison between the dendrograms and their cophenetic correlations.
+Figure~\ref{fig:dendrograms_comparison} also presents a comparison between the dendrograms and their cophenetic correlations.
 The idea here is to verify if the clustering hierarchies are consistent for different edge densities.
 The black lines between dendrograms indicate the positions of one network in different dendrograms.
-High entanglement suggests high difference between the dendrograms.
-Our results show that exists some entanglement between $p = 0.001$, $0.01$ and $0.05$ (Figs.~\ref{fig:dendrograms_comparison} A and B) that is mainly caused by the small number of links in the networks.
-Even though, the clustering hierarchies can be considered similar since their cophenetic correlations are high ($> 0.89$), especially in higher edge densities (Fig.~\ref{fig:dendrograms_comparison} C).
+Strong entanglement indicates large differences between the dendrograms.
+Our results show that there exists some entanglement between $p = 0.001$, $0.01$ and $0.05$ (Fig.~\ref{fig:dendrograms_comparison}A and B) that is mainly caused by the small number of links in the networks.
+Even though, the clustering hierarchies can be considered similar since their cophenetic correlations are high ($> 0.89$), especially at higher edge densities (Fig.~\ref{fig:dendrograms_comparison}C).